jschuster/-jschuster.github.io/_posts/2021/2021-09-29-android-studio-fix-markdown-plugin.md

   - android-studio
   - terminal
 ---

 {: .notice}
+**Update 2024-05-25:** The struggle continues.
+You can find another slightly customized guide for this Android Studio version in my post: [Fix Markdown Plugin in Android Studio in 2024]({{ site.baseurl }}{% link _posts/2024/2024-04-25-android-studio-markdown-struggle-never-ends.md%})

+{: .notice}
 **Update 2022-07-31:** Chipmunk has this problem again.
 You can find a slightly adapted tutorial for this Android Studio version in my post: [Fix Markdown Plugin in Android Studio Chipmunk 2021.2.1]({{ site.baseurl }}{% link _posts/2022/2022-07-31-android-studio-fix-markdown-plugin-again.md%})